 Agouti related peptide

-Amylin is a hormone released by the pancreas.
+Amylin is released by the pancreas.
 Amylin is released during meals,

 and exogenous amylin leads to a dose-related reduction in meal size.
 Amylin has